How to get from Brisbane to the Gold Coast

 Driving from Brisbane to the Gold Coast

-Driving is not only the cheapest and most time-efficient way of travelling from Brisbane to the Gold Coast, but it's also the best mode of transportation if you want the chance to stop and enjoy the beautiful scenery along the way.
+Driving is not only the cheapest and most time-efficient way of travelling from Brisbane to the Gold Coast, but it's also the best mode of transportation if you want the chance to stop and enjoy some of Australia's beautiful scenery along the way.
 If you want to drive directly between the two destinations then the journey will only take you an hour, however, there are plenty of places or sights that are worth exploring during the drive so the total travel time can be a bit longer.

 The most popular route to take is via the Pacific Mtwy (toll road) which is in fairly good condition thanks to regular maintenance checks but you should always be mindful when driving during peak periods (early morning or early evening) or when visibility is low (hazardous weather conditions).
 Having said that, you shouldn't experience any major disruptions with the route featuring plenty of bold signage for easy navigation.

 While it is possible to fly from Brisbane Airport (BNE) to the Gold Coast Airport (OOL), it's not exactly the most convenient option with no direct flights between the two cities.
 This means that while Brisbane and the Gold Coast may be close in distance, the majority of flight routes stopover in Sydney before making the journey back into Queensland making the total travel time closer to 3 and a half hours.

 If you did want to continue with this form of transportation, there are several airlines that facilitate this service including Qantas, Jetstar, and Virgin.
 You can expect to pay around AUD$130 for the fare, however, this price can change subject to availability so pre-booking your flights well in advance is recommended to avoid disappointment.
 There are a number of flights scheduled for this route throughout the day, starting early in the morning and continuing into the early evening, so you should be able to easily find a time that works for you.